Local legends inducted into U.S. Ski & Snowboard Hall of Fame

 More than 500 people gathered at the Resort at Squaw Creek to honor some of skiing and snowboarding's best as eight new members were enshrined into the U.S. Ski & Snowboard Hall of Fame.

-The ceremony was held on Saturday, April 14, and included the induction of Shaun Palmer, Steve McKinney, and Hermann Gollner — three legendary athletes with local ties.
+The ceremony was held April 14 and included the induction of Shaun Palmer, Steve McKinney and Hermann Gollner — three legendary athletes with local ties.

 South Lake Tahoe's Palmer received one of the night's biggest ovations upon induction.
 The 49-year-old was touted by USA Today as the world's greatest athlete in 1998, and is one of the forefathers of extreme sports.